Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in training

 \paragraph{Recap of current multimodal learning training algorithms.} Modern multimodal learning heavily relies on training objectives that assume well-defined, one-to-one multimodal correspondences.
 Approaches such as triplet loss with hard negative mining \citep{faghri2018vsepp, chen2021vseinfty}, contrastive learning \citep{radford2021clip,zhai2023siglip}, pairwise matching \citep{lu2019vilbert,kim2021vilt}, and instruction tuning \citep{llava} all follow a similar principle: bring positive pairs closer while pushing negatives apart.
 They work under the assumption that each input has a single, correct counterpart in the other modality.
 When this assumption fails due to the input ambiguity or matching ambiguity, the model is penalized for preserving the correct semantic structure.
 This misalignment leads to undesirable outcomes: (1) distances between semantically compatible items become exaggerated, and (2) models may overfit to arbitrary choices among positive matches by disrupting the stability of gradient signals, especially when only one ground-truth is used in training.

 \paragraph{Settings.} Let $x \in \mathcal{X}$ and $y \in \mathcal{Y}$ be items from two modalities.
 Each mini-batch contains $N$ instances, with $N$ annotated positive pair $\{(x_i, y_i) ~|~ i=1\ldots N\}$.
-Without loss of generality, We suppose that $x_1$ actually has $K > 1$ equally valid matches in the mini-batch: $\mathbf{y_+} = \{y~|~y_1, \ldots, y_K\}$.
-In this case, the total number of true positive relations is $N-K+K^2$, whereas the dataset may only annotate $N$ of them as positive, leaving $K^2-K$ relations unobserved and thus treated as negatives, \ie, false negatives (FNs).
+We suppose that the first $K$ pairs form a semantically equivalent cluster such that each $x_i$ ($i=1,\ldots,K$) has $K$ equally valid matches $\mathbf{y_+}=\{y_1,\ldots,y_K\}$ in the mini-batch.
+In this case, the total number of true positive relations is $N-K+K^2$, whereas the dataset may only annotate $N$ of them as positive, leaving $K^2-K$ relations unobserved and thus treated as negatives, \ie, FNs.
 Let $f(x)$ and $g(y)$ denote the normalized embedding by encoders $f$ and $g$.